decentralized-identity/keri/docs/Q-and-A.md

 _(RobertMitwicki)_
 # Q&A section Wallets

-## Why do I need a wallet for KERI?
+## *Q: Why do I need a wallet for KERI?
 Yes.
 [Universal wallet](https://w3c-ccg.github.io/universal-wallet-interop-spec/) - would do - with a thin layer on top of it. \
 A wallet needs to be adapted to KERI to be able to carry KERI identifiers.\
 {TBW}\
 (_SamMSmith_) / _(CharlesCunningham)_
-## How can I backup the KERI identifiers in my wallet?
+## *Q: How can I backup the KERI identifiers in my wallet?
 {TBW}
 ## Can I receive crypto money in my KERI wallet?
 We don't need a crypto currency embedded in the KERI system, we can use any other crypto currency system for payment.
 So the design of the KERI system has left crypto token control out.\
 _(@henkvancann)_

-## Does a KERI wallet store virtual credentials connect to my identifiers?
+## *Q: Does a KERI wallet store virtual credentials connect to my identifiers?
 The KERI whitepaper has little about virtual credentials and KERI's place in the W3C SSI space for DIDs and VCs.
 The reason is that KERI is mainly a level 1 and level 2 solution in the trust-over-ip framework.\
 _(@henkvancann)_

 In this presenation of Sam, there's a lot about the relation between KERI and VCs: https://github.com/SmithSamuelM/Papers/blob/master/presentations/GLEIF_with_KERI.web.pdf
 # Q&A section Signatures

-## Who can sign off my proofs and identifiers using KERI?
+## **Q: Who can sign off my proofs and identifiers using KERI?
 Depends on what you mean with proof.
 KERI is content agnostic, so any cryptographic proof can be referenced and signed in a KEL, even a third party signature.
 As far as KERI-internal proofs are concerned a subject-controller, a delegated controller and combination of (fractioned) multi-signatures can prove authoritative conrol over a key and over a pre-rotated key.
 _(@henkvancann)_
 {TBW prio 1}

-## What is the practical use of signatures?
+## *Q: What is the practical use of signatures?
 In general they can proof the control of a private key at a certain point back in time.
 _(@henkvancann)_

-## Do verifiers, validators, witnesses and watchers all sign off `payloads`?
+## **Q: Do verifiers, validators, witnesses and watchers all sign off `payloads`?
 Yes they do.
 For every cause there is a different payload.
 The main reason why all roles sign off cryptographical references is commitment to those sources (the payload in KERI is often a digest of sources) at a certain point in time.\
 _(@henkvancann)_

 # Q&A section Proofs

-## What does KERI proof?
+## *Q: What does KERI proof?
-KERI has the ability to proof various thing:
+KERI has the ability to proof various things:
  - Control over an Autonomous identifier (`AID`).
  - Control over a pre-rotated key
  - Commitment to an Event Log